ietf-wg-wimse/draft-ietf-wimse-arch/draft-ietf-wimse-arch.md

 The term "attestation", as defined in {{?RFC9683}}, refers to the process of generating and evaluating remote attestation Evidence. {{!RFC9334}} describes Evidence and the different communication patterns.

-* Workload Identity Token
+* Workload Identity Credential

-A token that contains a workload identifier used for service to service authentication.
-The token is bound to a cryptographic key and requires that the presenter provide proof of possession of the secret key material.
-This token is further defined in {{?I-D.ietf-wimse-s2s-protocol}}
+A credential that contains a workload identifier used for service to service authentication.
+The credential is bound to a cryptographic key and requires that the presenter provide proof of possession of the secret key material.
+Examples of this credential inlcude X.509 certificates and the workload identity token defined in {{?I-D.ietf-wimse-s2s-protocol}}.
+Deployments may also deploy bearer tokens as workload identity credentials to interoprate with legacy systems that do not support credentials bound to keys.

 * Trust Domain